 SUPPORT establishing a pilot project program for funding new, state of the art wastewater technologies to improve recovery and afford more efficient use of human wastewater biosolids.

-Excess nutrients from land application of human waste from wastewater treatment effluent, termed "biosolids," reach surface waters as a result of rainfall runoff and continue to increase the occurrence of chronic harmful algal blooms (HABs).
+Excess nutrients from land application of human waste from wastewater treatment effluent, termed "biosolids," reach surface waters and continue to increase the occurrence of chronic harmful algal blooms (HABs).